Nicksonkipkew/Pillow-project/README.md

-Sure, here's a README file template with headings and subheadings for the provided code:

 # Birthday Card Generator

 A Python script that generates a birthday card with customizable text and sender information using the PIL (Python Imaging Library) module.